jupyter/nbconvert/docs/source/execute_api.rst

 This will save the executed notebook regardless of execution errors.
 In case of errors, however, an additional message is printed and the ``CellExecutionError`` is raised.
-The messages directs the user to the saved notebook for further inspection.
+The message directs the user to the saved notebook for further inspection.

-As a last scenario, it is sometimes useful to execute notebooks which raise exceptions, for example to show an error conditions.
+As a last scenario, it is sometimes useful to execute notebooks which raise exceptions, for example to show an error condition.
 In this case, instead of stopping the execution on the first error, we can keep executing the notebook using the traitlet ``allow_errors`` (default False).